 Workshops and Trainings

 The Dean's office is presenting a new research development lunch series for conversations and information related to research funding.
-Sessions will cover a broad range of topics including federal and private funding opportunities, proposal writing workshops, and specific funding calls.
+Sessions will cover a broad range of topics including federal and private funding opportunities, proposal writing, and specific funding calls.
 New faculty and junior faculty are encouraged to attend.
-All sessions will be held in the Social Sciences Tea Room from 12:00-1:30pm.
+All sessions will be from 12:00-1:30pm unless otherwise noted.
 Lunch will be served.
 RSVP is required.

 Template and proposal library